General Application for GST/HST Rebates

 If the insurer does not pay or credit the rebate to you and you meet all the eligibility criteria, you can file for your rebate under reason code 25.

+Include a complete list of all receipts and invoices you are claiming by either filling out Part C of the rebate application or Form GST288 if you need more space to list all of the receipts.
 You do not have to include receipts or invoices with your application.
-However, you have to keep these documents in case we ask to see them at a later date.
+However, you have to keep these documents in case the CRA asks to see them at a later date.

 Filing deadline

 The segregated fund has to provide its rebate application to the insurer within one year after the day the tax becomes payable for the supply.
-The insurer has to complete Part G and send the rebate application with its GST/HST return for the period in which the insurer paid or credited the rebate.
+The insurer has to fill out Part F and send the rebate application with its GST/HST return for the period in which the insurer paid or credited the rebate.
 The insurer reports the amount of the rebate on line 107 of its return.

 The segregated fund can submit only one rebate application per calendar month.